EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/97 Things Every Programmer Should Know.md

 # 🎨 Impressions
 Very easy and quick to read.
 Would be nice for me to read through the notes at a later time and then recap the wisdom.

-## How I Discovered It
-I actually was after books on data engineering and stumbled upon it.

-## Who Should Read It?
-Programmers

-# ☘️ How the Book Changed Me
-Not that much
+# Review
+I thought a little bit about the compromise quote, writing it down in the task management system or other.
+To me I reflect on the sad fact that tasks that are in the backlog for more than 4 weeks will remain in the backlog for the remainer of that projects lifetime or deletion.

+Lots of tidbits there that was quite intersting.
+Think I should read the 97 things that a data engineer should know
 # ✍️ My Top  Quotes
 - *Technical debt is like a loan: you benefit from it in the short term, but you have to pay interest on it until it is fully paid off.*

 - *As soon as you make the decision to compromise, write a task card or log it in your issue-tracking system to ensure that it does not get forgotten.*

 - *WE ALL TEND TO ASSUME THAT OTHER PEOPLE THINK LIKE US.
 But they don't.
 Psychologists call this the false consensus bias.*